GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

 - The rest of the configurations for the install should be automatically loaded and all you need to do here is press `Enter`

+!!!
+Note
+    Make sure that all your hosts file have the correct configuration to point the Ips of all IDPs and loadbalancer to the responding hostnames.
+For us all three servers have the following added in `/etc/hosts`.

+    ```
+    45.55.232.15    loadbalancer.example.org (NGINX server)
+    159.203.126.10  idp1.example.org (Gluu Server 3.1.5 on Ubuntu 16.04)
+    138.197.65.243  idp2.example.org (Gluu Server 3.1.5 on Ubuntu 16.04)

+    ```

 ### 2. Enable Replication